xdobry/pygame-squares-attacks/README.md

 ## License

-The programmed is free to use.
+The programm is free to use.
 The code is licensed after GPL https://www.gnu.org/licenses/lgpl-3.0